shahidnajam/Patchwork/README.markdown

 * shipped with a phing buildfile
 * shipped with a blueprint css template for compass, see scripts/generate-css.sh

-##Libraries:

-Zend Framework 1.10.6 is used where all require-statements have been stripped using the instruction from: http://framework.zend.com/manual/en/performance.classloading.html#performance.classloading.striprequires

-Doctrine 1.2.3 is included.

-PHPIDS 0.6.4 is included.
+##Libraries / Dependencies:

+Patchwork provides scripts to automatically install the following libraries:

+* Zend Framework 1.x - you should read
+http://framework.zend.com/manual/en/performance.classloading.html#performance.classloading.striprequires
+* Doctrine 1.x
+* PHPIDS 0.

 ##Installation